-The Company is party to a \$500 million unsecured revolving credit facility (the Revolving Credit Facility), including a \$50 million swingline sub-facility and a \$75 million sublimit for letters of credit pursuant to a credit agreement with a syndicate of banks (expiring in June 2024).
+The Company is party to a \$500 million unsecured revolving credit facility (the Revolving Credit Facility), including a \$50 million swingline sub-facility and a \$75 million sublimit for letters of credit pursuant to a credit agreement with a syndicate of banks.
+The Revolving Credit Facility expires in June 2024.
 Borrowings under the Revolving Credit Facility bear interest at either the LIBOR rate or the base rate at the Company's option (in each case, as customarily defined) plus an applicable margin.
-As of March 27, 2021, there were no borrowings outstanding under the Revolving Credit Facility and the Company was in compliance with all required covenants.
-As of March 27, 2021, the Company had \$13 million of letters of credit outstanding under the Revolving Credit Facility.
+As of September 25, 2021, there were no borrowings outstanding under the Revolving Credit Facility and the Company was in compliance with all required covenants.
+As of September 25, 2021, the Company had \$14 million of letters of credit outstanding under the Revolving Credit Facility.